-- have a food allergy

-- coeliac disease
+...1% of adults have coeliac disease

--5% of adults are lactose intolerant
+...5% of adults are lactose intolerant

 The causes are not clear, though they may be partly genetic as the conditions often run in families and vary from region to region.
 Coping with food allergies or intolerances in everyday life can be difficult.